Zongsoft/Zongsoft.Data/README.md

 Thanks to the semantic design concept of “declaratively expressing data structure relationships”, compared with the imperative programming design, the program intention is more focused, and it is natural easier to convert the semantics into a syntax tree to represent SQL scripts of different data providers, and the optimization space of each step is more relaxed and free.

-The implementation layer uses emitting dynamic compilation technology to pre-heat the model/entity populate, data parameter binding, etc., which can be understood by the [DataPopulator](https://github.com/Zongsoft/Zongsoft.Data/blob/master/src/Common/DataPopulatorProviderFactory.cs) class and related classes.
+The implementation layer uses **emitting** dynamic compilation technology to pre-heat the model/entity populated, data parameter binding, etc., which can be understood by the [DataPopulator](https://github.com/Zongsoft/Zongsoft.Data/blob/master/src/Common/DataPopulatorProviderFactory.cs) class and related classes.

 <a name="contribution"></a>
 ## Contributing